 - 1 hour of cooking unwrapped at a higher temperature to finish

 Your ribs may take more or less time depending on your grill.
-Remember to occasionally rotate them, check fire, smoking wood & water every 30 minutes.
+Remember to occasionally rotate them, check fire, top up your choice of smoking wood for your ribs, and if used your water pan every 30 minutes.

 Test for doneness, not time or temp, and you should be ready to serve perfect ribs.
 I’ll talk about doneness in a moment.